florentchandelier/overleaf/README.md

 `sharelatex/sharelatex-base` image, and [`Dockerfile`](server-ce/Dockerfile) which builds the `sharelatex/sharelatex` (or "community") image.

-The Base image generally contains the basic dependencies like `wget`, plus `texlive`.
-We split this out because it's a pretty heavy set of dependencies, and it's nice to not have to rebuild all of that every time.

-The `sharelatex/sharelatex` image extends the base image and adds the actual Overleaf code and services.

 Use `make build-base` and `make build-community` from `server-ce/` to build these images.
+The `sharelatex/sharelatex-ce` image extends the base image and adds the actual Overleaf code and services.
+The `sharelatex/sharelatex-ce` is the image **used by the overleaf-toolkit**.

+    OR

+Use `make build-base-fulltexlive` and `make build-community-fulltexlive` to build Overleaf with the full TexLive distro.
+The `sharelatex/sharelatex-ce-full`
+image extends the base image and adds the actual Overleaf code and services.
+The `sharelatex/sharelatex-ce-full` is the image **used by the overleaf-toolkit**.

 ## Original Authors